mindspore-ai/docs/docs/federated/docs/source_en/java_api_client.md

 - Parameters

-    - `inferCallbacks`: Callback used in infer phase.
+    - `inferCallbacks`: Callback used in prediction phase.

 - Returns